Brand Hearing Aids for Every Budget

 b.
 Private local audiologists

-Buying your brand hearing aids from local audiologists such as HearingNow have a few advantages:
+Buying your premium hearing aids from local audiologists such as HearingNow have a few advantages:

 Superior service: A small family-owned restaurant treats each and every one of its customers will full attention.
-The service quality and the level of personal attention you receive from a local restaurant or a local coffee shop is much better and more personalized than McDonald's or Costa Coffee.
-In the same way, the level of details, technical expertise and professionalism that you receive from a local independent audiologist is much higher and better than that you receive from a high street national.
-Recent 2021 Which survey on the best hearing aids in the UK revealed that the multi-store national high street hearing cares are ranked at the bottom almost in all categories, and as expected the independent audiologists secured top ranks in almost all service categories.
+The service quality and the level of personal attention you receive from a local restaurant or a local coffee shop are much better and more personalized than McDonald's or Costa Coffee.
+In the same way, the level of detail, technical expertise and professionalism that you receive from a local independent audiologist is much higher and better than that you receive from a high street national.
+A recent 2021 Which survey on the best hearing aids in the UK revealed that the multi-store national high street hearing care is ranked at the bottom almost in all categories, and as expected the independent audiologists secured top ranks in almost all service categories.

-We are an official representative of major hearing aids manufacturers including Widex, Phonak, Signia, ReSound GN and Starkey.
+We are an official representative of major hearing aid manufacturers including Widex, Phonak, Signia, ReSound GN, Oticon, Rexton and Starkey in the UK.
+Please learn more about the cons and pros of shopping for hearing aids online and how we could program and ship them to you and then adjust them remotely.
 You receive a very competitive price and extended warranty on your hearing aids when you buy them from an official and licensed representative.

 Do you make earmould for your customers?

-Yes, we do take impression of your ear canal and we order a pair of ear moulds for your hearing aids if required.
+Yes, we do take impressions of your ear canal and we order a pair of ear moulds for your hearing aids if required.
+Obviously, this service is limited to clinic and home visit appointments.

 What are the benefits of purchasing my hearing aids from HearingNow?